mage-os/devdocs/directory-structure.md

 function.
 Let's examine the common files and directories found in this root directory:

 1. **app**: This directory contains the majority of your application code and configuration files.
-It is the heart of the Magento 2 application and contains several subdirectories, including:
+It is the heart of the Mage-OS / Magento 2 application and contains several subdirectories, including:

    - **code**: This directory is home to your custom PHP modules, organized by vendor name and module name.
 For instance, if you have a module named "MyModule" developed by "MyVendor," the directory structure would be `app/code/MyVendor/MyModule`.

    - **design**: This directory contains your theme-specific files, such as HTML templates, CSS stylesheets, and JavaScript files.
 The structure follows the same pattern as the `code` directory, with themes organized by vendor name and theme name.

-    - **etc**: The `etc` directory holds configuration files for various aspects of your application, including module configuration, database scripts, and system configuration settings.
-The structure mirrors the `code` directory, with subdirectories for each module and theme.
+For storefront themes `frontend` folder will be used and for admin themes `adminhtml` need to be created.

    - **i18n**: This directory is used for internationalization (i18n) purposes.
 It contains translation files for different languages, allowing your application to be easily localized.
 Translations are organized by module and theme.

-    - **view**: The `view` directory is where you define the front-end presentation of your application.
-It contains subdirectories like `frontend` and `adminhtml` for different areas of your application.
-Each area has its own set of directories for layout, templates, and web assets.

-    - **vendor**: This directory is created when you install dependencies using Composer.
+2. **vendor**: This directory is created when you install dependencies using Composer.
 It contains all the third-party libraries and modules your project depends on.
 It is generally recommended not to modify files in this directory directly.

-    - **composer.json**: This file specifies the project's dependencies and other metadata required by Composer for managing dependencies and autoloading.

-    - **index.php**: The `index.php` file is the entry point of your Magento 2 application.
-It initializes the Magento framework and processes incoming requests.

-    - **.htaccess**: This file contains Apache web server configuration directives, such as URL rewrite rules and security settings.
-It helps control access to files and directories.

-2. **bin**: This directory contains command-line scripts used for various development tasks.
+3. **bin**: This directory contains command-line scripts used for various development tasks.
 For Magento 2 projects, it includes useful scripts like `magento` for running CLI commands and `setup` for installing and upgrading the application.

-3. **dev**: The `dev` directory is used for development-specific tools and configurations.
+4. **dev**: The `dev` directory is used for development-specific tools and configurations.
 It may contain additional scripts, debugging utilities, or profiling tools.

+5. **setup**: This contains all files which are related to Magento’s installation setup

-4. **pub**: This directory houses publicly accessible files that are served directly by the web server.
-It includes files like images, stylesheets, and JavaScript that can be accessed by users.
-Magento places its static assets in directories like `static`, `media`, and `frontend`.
+6. **pub**: This directory houses publicly accessible files that are served directly by the web server.
+The directory contains the index.php file, which is used to run the application in production mode.
+It helps protect your project by preventing direct access to the root directory.
+You’ll also find the generated static files for your Magento theme here.

-5. **var**: This directory is used for storing various types of data generated by the application at runtime.
+7. **var**: This directory is used for storing various types of data generated by the application at runtime.
 It typically includes log files, compiled code, caches, sessions, and generated static files.
 You should ensure this directory is writable by the web server.

-6. **vendor**: Similar to the `vendor` directory in the `app` directory, this directory contains all the third-party libraries and modules your project depends on.
-It is managed by Composer and should not be modified directly.
+8. **lib**: This folder contains all of Mage-OS’s core files and vendor libraries.
+It also includes Mage-OS code that isn’t part of a module.

+9. **dev**: his folder contains automated functional tests that are executed using the Magento Test Framework.

 ## Conclusion

-Understanding the directory structure of a PHP or Magento 2 project is crucial for efficient development and maintenance.
+Understanding the directory structure of a PHP or Mage-OS / Magento 2 project is crucial for efficient development and maintenance.
 By following the recommended structure outlined in this documentation, developers can easily navigate and manage their codebase, resulting in a more organized and maintainable application.
 Use the provided examples and code snippets to gain a deeper understanding of the concepts discussed.
-Happy coding!